Baidu, Alibaba and Tencent (BAT)

 - Baidu search engine

 - Tencent Messaging

-- Baidu - marketing and IT services
+- Baidu - search engine and marketing and IT services,

-- Alibaba – B2C services (Taobao, Tmall, etc)
+- Alibaba – B2C services and e-Commerce (Taobao, Tmall, etc.),

-- Tencent – Social media (WeChat)
+- Tencent – Social media, APPs, e-Commerce (WeChat, JDBuy).

-On the next page is a summary, not a complete list, of the key services supplied offer by the BAT companies.
+On the next page is a summary, not a complete list, of the services supplied offer by the BAT companies.

-|Email system ||QQ Mall|
+|Email services||QQ Mall|

 |Maps||Baidu Maps||Tencent Maps|